 We draw on innovative ways of understanding and function as society’s testing ground for the way expression, intuition and creativity can play their role in human development.

-Importantly, Brighton has a College of Arts and Humanities, a place where art, design, architecture, media and the humanities operate together within a university, a hive of universal knowledge where the creative, responsive, human objectives can properly drive the inquisitive and rigorous minds in all disciplines.
+Importantly, Brighton recognises a place where art, design, architecture, media and the humanities operate together within a university, a hive of universal knowledge where the creative, responsive, human objectives can properly drive the inquisitive and rigorous minds in all disciplines.

-At the heart of a developing city, the college has, for nearly 160 years, played its essential role in the intellectual progress of that development.
+At the heart of a developing city, the arts-focussed institution known as school, faculty or college has, for nearly 160 years, played its essential role in the intellectual progress of that development.
 Our work has examined the nature of conflict and the understanding of material culture, dissolving disciplinary boundaries to work with the full depth of human experience.

 The arts and humanities each work at transgressing boundaries and defying expectations, looking at how fresh thinking will be developed.